pingcap/docs/data-migration/migrate-sharding-mysql-tidb-less-tb.md

 ## Step 3: Start the task

-In order to spot configuration errors in the data migration task in advance, DM provides the [Pre-check](https://docs.pingcap.com/tidb-data-migration/stable/precheck) function.
+You can use the [Pre-check](https://docs.pingcap.com/tidb-data-migration/stable/precheck) feature to spot configuration errors in the data migration task in advance.
 When data migration starts, DM will automatically check related permissions and configurations.

 You can also use the `check-task` command to manually check whether the configurations of the upstream MySQL instance meet the requirements.